Demand Generation Strategy: The Complete B2B Playbook [2026]

 Common Demand Gen Mistakes

 Understanding what not to do is as important as knowing what to do.
-These are the mistakes we see most frequently when auditing B2B demand gen programmes.
+These are the mistakes we see most frequently when auditing programmes as a specialist demand generation agency.

 Gating everything.
 Requiring an email address for every piece of content reduces reach by 90 percent or more.
-The math is simple: 100 people read an ungated post and 5 become pipeline over the next 12 months, or 10 people fill in a form, 2 actually read the content, and none become pipeline because they were not genuinely interested.
+The math is simple: 100 people read an ungated post and 5 become pipeline over 12 months, versus 10 form fills where 2 actually read the content and none become pipeline.
 Gate only your highest-value, bottom-of-funnel assets.

 Optimising for MQLs.
-MQL targets incentivise marketing teams to chase volume over quality.
-When the goal is 500 MQLs per month, teams will gate low-value content, run lead gen ads to cold audiences, and count every webinar registrant as an MQL — regardless of whether they are a genuine buyer.
-Optimise for pipeline and revenue, not MQLs.
+MQL targets incentivise marketing to chase volume over quality.
+When the goal is 500 MQLs per month, teams gate low-value content, run lead gen ads to cold audiences, and count every webinar registrant as an MQL.
+Optimise for pipeline and revenue instead.

 Ignoring brand.
-Brand is not a vanity metric.
-It is the compound interest of demand generation.
-Every ungated blog post, every thought leadership post, every positive customer experience contributes to brand equity that makes every other marketing activity more effective.
-Companies with strong brands convert paid traffic at 2 to 3x the rate of unknown brands.
+Brand is the compound interest of demand generation.
+Companies with strong brands convert paid traffic at 2 to 3x the rate of unknown brands, and every ungated post, every thought leadership piece, and every positive customer experience contributes.

 Changing strategy every quarter.
-Demand gen is a compounding strategy.
-Content takes time to rank.
-Thought leadership takes time to build an audience.
-Organic social takes time to gain momentum.
-Companies that reset their approach every quarter never see the compound returns.
+Demand gen compounds.
+Content takes time to rank, thought leadership takes time to build an audience, and organic social takes months to gain momentum.
 Commit to a strategy for at least six to twelve months before evaluating.

 Not talking to customers.
-The best demand gen content comes from deep understanding of customer problems, not from keyword research or competitor analysis.
+The best demand gen content comes from deep understanding of customer problems, not keyword research or competitor analysis.
 Talk to customers monthly.
 Join their communities.
 Understand their language.
-This is the foundation of every effective demand gen strategy.

 Building Your Demand Gen Strategy: Step by Step